lang-ai/handbook/how-we-work.md

 ## Cycles

-We work in cycles of two weeks.
+We work in cycles of three weeks.
 This way we constraint ourselves to have shippable releases in each iteration.
-It doesn’t mean that every feature will take two weeks of work, but it helps us reduce the scope or divide a project into pieces of work that can be presented.
+It doesn’t mean that every feature will take three weeks of work, but it helps us reduce the scope or divide a project into pieces of work that can be presented.

 In every cycle, there are two tracks of work happening at the same time: the development team is working in shipping the defined features, while the PM and designer are shaping the upcoming work.

-Once the cycle is completed, there is cool-down period where the product team works closely to explore and get aligned on the proposed work for the next iteration.

-Every two iterations we run our "Thinking Week" in order to compensate the lack of attention to the overall health of the product that we may have been going through.
-We want to make sure that everyone has time to experiment and improve what is already done.
+When we work on any task we apply the boy scout rule "always leave the code you are editing a little better than you found it" in a continuous effort to improve the overall quality while we allow ourselves to take concious technical debt when it is needed.

 ## Communication